greenelab/deep-review/sections/03_categorize.md

 trained a neural network to predict primary site and then repurposed those features as a component of a secondary neural network trained to predict laterality, the performance was higher than a laterality-trained neural network.
 This indicates a potential strength of deep methods.
-It may be possible to repurpose features from task to task, improving overall predictions as the field tackles new challenges.
+They can repurpose features across tasks, improving overall predictions as the field tackles new challenges.
+This approach is known as transfer learning (see Discussion).

 Several authors have created reusable feature sets for medical terminologies using natural language processing (NLP) and neural embedding models, as